Benton County prosecutors still denied access to woman accused of killing pregnant woman, her baby

-BENTONVILLE -- Prosecutors are still waiting to get access to a Missouri woman accused of killing a pregnant woman and her baby.
+BENTONVILLE -- Local prosecutors are still waiting to get access to a Missouri woman accused of killing a pregnant woman and her baby.

 Amber Waterman, 42, of Pineville is charged in Benton County with two counts of capital murder and kidnapping in connection with the deaths of Ashley Bush and her baby.

-Jeff Rosenzweig, one of Waterman's attorney, said Monday federal prosecutors are still not allowing access to Waterman.
+Jeff Rosenzweig, one of Waterman's attorneys, said Monday federal prosecutors are still not allowing access to Waterman.

 Rosenzweig asked Benton County Circuit Judge Robin Green to reschedule Waterman's arraignment.